These days kids bikes come in many shapes and tire sizes. And to make things even more confusing, consider their age as well.

-RoyalBaby went a step further to introduce a completely different frame to their 14″ bike, featuring a Pulse TIG welded frame that looks like a swan.
+RoyalBaby went a step further to introduce a completely different frame to their bike, featuring a Pulse TIG welded frame that looks like a swan.

 But other than a very cool (and durable) frame, I personally liked the RoyalBaby’s touch on some of the components such as the brake lever.
-Their wheel, brake levers, and almost everything else you see on a bike is optimized for small hands and feet of the child’s age group.
+Their wheels, braking system, and almost everything else you see on a bike are optimized for small hands and feet of the kid’s age group.

 From the features that every kid will love, it’s definitely the basket, unique frame, and color.

 - Pros : Comes in pink which most girls will love.